 - Releases endorphins

 Set an alarm to go off every hour.
-If you have an Alexa / Google Home or similar device you can actually set it so the voice tells you to “be mindful” at the beginning of every hour.
+If you have an Alexa / Google Home or similar device you can actually set the voice to give your reminders to be mindful

 Or you could use a more traditional alarm, like a Tibetan Singing Bowl or bird call.
 When the alarm goes off, take sixty seconds—just sixty seconds—to be mindful.
 That’s all it takes, sixty seconds.